-A lot of the bands that came along later were a bunch of old hippies like The Ruts.
+A lot of the bands that came along later were a bunch of old hippies with a fake political stance.
 They didn’t give a fuck about rioting in the streets, they wanted to be The Rolling Stones.

-They did?
-I liked punk best myself when nobody really knew where it was coming from.
+I liked punk best myself when nobody really knew where it was coming from politically.
 Okay, The Clash were always a political band but The Damned weren’t political, The Buzzcocks weren’t very political.
 Johnny Rotten thought that anarchy was mind games for the middle classes and I doubt Steve Jones could have even told you who the Prime Minister was at the time.

 How much time do you put into the band nowadays?

 Well, just to give you an insight, there isn’t a great deal of input at the moment.
 We meet for an hour and a half every week.
-We’re not playing live.
-In fact, I can’t see us playing live again.
+We’re not playing live at the moment and nothing is planned, but who knows, we might one

 That’s a pity, especially as I like the new album and I’m sure a lot of folk would like to hear the songs live.
 Actually a lot of those new tracks could be weaved into your live set along with the old favourites and fit in really well.

 D’you think the album sounds contemporary?